m-goetz/gradle-latex-plugin/README.md

 ### What you can _not_ do with the plugin so far

 At the moment, only biblatex in combination with biber is supported.
 You can not compile LaTeX documents using bibtex with this plugin.
-The plugin is also only tested with TeXLive on Linux (Ubuntu).
-I try to test it on other platforms in the future.
+The plugin is tested with TeXLive on Linux (Ubuntu) and with MikTeX on Windows.